Los Angeles Queens

-WPBL Los Angeles is an upcoming professional women's baseball team based in Los Angeles that will compete in the Women's Pro Baseball League (WPBL).
-The team's main color is blue, with a color scheme similar to that of the Los Angeles Dodgers.
-It is one of the four inaugural teams of the WPBL, alongside Boston, New York, and San Francisco.
+The Los Angeles Queens are a professional women's baseball team for Los Angeles competing in the Women's Pro Baseball League (WPBL).
+The team is named for "The Queen of Baseball" Lizzie Murphy, who was the first woman to play against major league players.
+Its main colors are black and gold, and its logo is a capital Q topped with four diamonds.
+The Queens are one of the four inaugural teams of the WPBL, alongside the Boston Hunters, New York Heights, and San Francisco Firebells.